wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 In order to reduce the complexity of implementing WHIP in both clients and media servers, some restrictions regarding WebRTC usage are made.

-The SDP BUNDLE mechanism {{!RFC8843}} MUST be used by both WHIP clients and media servers.
+The SDP BUNDLE mechanism {{!RFC8843}} MUST be supported by both WHIP clients and WHIP endpoints.
 Each "m=" section MUST be part of a single BUNDLE group.
-Hence, when a WHIP client sends an SDP offer, it MUST include a "bundle-only" attribute in each bundled "m=" sections.
-In addition, per {{!RFC8843}} the WHIP client and media server will use RTP/RTCP multiplexing for all bundled media.
+Hence, when a WHIP client sends an SDP offer, it MUST include a "bundle-only" attribute in each bundled "m=" section.
+The WHIP client and the Media Server MUST support multiplexed media associated with the BUNDLE group as per {{!RFC8843}} section 9.
+In addition, per {{!RFC8843}} the WHIP client and Media Server will use RTP/RTCP multiplexing for all bundled media.
 The WHIP client and media server SHOULD include the "rtcp-mux-only" attribute in each bundled "m=" sections.

 Unlike {{!RFC5763}} a WHIP client MAY use a setup attribute value of setup:active in the SDP offer, in which case the WHIP endpoint MUST use a setup attribute value of setup:passive in the SDP answer.